JyotirmoyDas05/ColabDraw/packages/ColabDraw/README.md

-# Excalidraw
+# ColabDraw

-**Excalidraw** is exported as a component to be directly embedded in your project.
+**ColabDraw** is exported as a component to be directly embedded in your project.

 ## Installation